Skip to Main Content

 • Skin irritations (especially around paws)

-Contact your vet immediately if your dog displays any of these hookworm signs.
+Contact your vet immediately if your dog displays any of these signs.
 It's not uncommon for young puppies to die from severe hookworm infections.

 How are hookworms diagnosed?

-Hookworms are easy to diagnose through a fecal flotation test.
+Hookworms are easy to diagnose through a fecal flotation test of your dog's poop.

 Your vet will request that you bring in a fresh stool sample from your dog.
 The stool will be mixed with a solution that causes the eggs (if present) to float to the top of the solution, where they can easily be spotted.